johnmgreenwell/demo-drivers/README.md

 ## Overview

 This test project demonstrates the use of custom drivers written for a flexible HAL layer.
-The microcontroller used for the core of the design is the [Seeeduino Xiao](https://wiki.seeedstudio.com/Seeeduino-XIAO/), and the devices under test (DUT) are:
+The [Seeeduino Xiao](https://wiki.seeedstudio.com/Seeeduino-XIAO/) is the microcontroller used as an example platform, and the drivers/devices under test (DUT) are:

 * [LED](https://github.com/johnmgreenwell/led)
 * [Switch](https://github.com/johnmgreenwell/switch)